seantheman1/Gfps/README.md

 5. Push to the branch: `git push origin feature-name`.
 6. Open a pull request to the `main` branch.

-Please ensure all contributions follow the project's coding standards and pass the test suite.
+Please ensure all contributions follow the project's code and work.

 ## License